-A larger operation would use a continuous flow system where the nuts would travel from a cleaner to a washer to a sanitizing bath and on to a dryer as shown below from an Aggregator in Chile.
+A larger operation would use a continuous flow system where the nuts would travel from a cleaner to a washer to a sanitizing bath and on to a dryer.

 Please note, we do not endorse any supplier, product, contractor or video that were mentioned in this information.
 It is simply a way of supplying contacts to growers who need assistance.